tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-spell-check-api-v7-reference.md

 ms.author: scottwhi
 ---

-# Spell Check API v7 Preview Reference
+# Spell Check API v7 Preview reference

 > [!NOTE]
 > Preview release of the Spell Check API.
 All aspects of the API and documentation are subject to change.

 The Spell Check API lets you check a text string for spelling and grammar errors.
 This section provides technical details about the query parameters and headers that you use to request spell checking, and the JSON response objects that contain the results.
-For examples that show how to make requests, see [Proofing a Text String](https://docs.microsoft.com/azure/cognitive-services/bing-spell-check/proof-text).
+For examples that show how to make requests, see [Spell check a text string](https://docs.microsoft.com/azure/cognitive-services/bing-spell-check/proof-text).

-For details about the headers that requests should include, see [Request Headers](#headers).
+For information about the headers that requests should include, see [Request Headers](#headers).

-For details about the query parameters that requests should include, see [Query Parameters](#query-parameters).
+For information about the query parameters that requests should include, see [Query Parameters](#query-parameters).

-For details about the JSON objects that the response may include, see [Response Objects](#response-objects).
+For information about the JSON objects that the response may include, see [Response Objects](#response-objects).

+For information about permitted use and display of results, see [Bing Search API Use and Display requirements](https://docs.microsoft.com/azure/cognitive-services/bing-spell-check/useanddisplayrequirements).

 ## Endpoints